-With the above results, it is obvious that the method proposed here offer an attractive, simple and reliable alternative way with the perfect accuracy for the estimation of values. mighty
+With the above results, it is obvious that the method proposed here offer an attractive, simple and reliable alternative way with the perfect accuracy for the estimation of values.
+Also these reasonably good agreements mighty suggest that the reverse back contact current may well be described according to the Simmons’ model for the classical Schottky type conduction [11].